Islandora/islandora_solr_facet_pages/README.md

 ## Documentation

-Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Facet+Pages).
+This module's documentation is also available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Solr+Facet+Pages).

 ## Troubleshooting/Issues